 He has performed with jazz artists Clark Terry, Sonny Stitt, Bill Watrous, Rufus Reid and Marcus Roberts, as well as with Lou Rawls, Mel Torme, Crystal Gayle, Engelbert Humperdink, The Mills Brothers, Red Skelton and The Lettermen.
 He has performed many times with the Ringling Brothers Barnum & Bailey Circus Band.

-Birkeland has taught saxophone at Elmhurst College since 1978.
+Birkeland has taught saxophone at Elmhurst University since 1978.
 From 1987 to 1994 he served on the faculty of the University of Illinois at Chicago, teaching saxophone and music theory.
 His students have been winners of many concerto competitions, including those of the Chicago Symphony Orchestra and the Elmhurst Symphony Orchestra.
 Many of his high school students have been selected for Illinois All State Honor Band, including several who have been first chair.